nationalarchives/docker-structure-plan/README.md

 # Docker structure plan

+> ⚠️ **This plan has now been started to be implimented here: https://github.com/nationalarchives/docker** ⚠️

 There is a need to standardise our technology stacks in a way that is secure, maintainable and reusable.

 Currently each application could have its own Docker implementation and differences exist between them that makes updating and deploying them more of a task than it should be.